Available courses

 The Course:

-CHEM 109C is the last course of a three-course sequence (CHEM 109A-B-C).
-The CHEM 109 sequence provides the students fundamentals of organic chemistry and is mainly intended for students in the field of chemistry and biology.
+CHEM 109C is the final course of a three-course sequence (CHEM 109A-B-C).
+The CHEM 109 sequence provides students the fundamentals of organic chemistry and is mainly intended for students in the field of chemistry and biology.

 The current course, CHEM W 109C, focuses on:

-1) Structure and reactions of organic compounds found commonly in living organisms: carbohydrates, amino acids, peptides, heterocyclic molecules, nucleotides, and coenzymes.
+2) Structure and reactions of organic compounds found in living organisms: carbohydrates, amino acids, peptides, heterocyclic molecules, nucleotides, and coenzymes.
 These topics make up the bulk of the course

-2) Principles of chemical and biochemical catalysis with focus on chemistry of coenzymes and enzymes.
-Organic chemistry of biochemical processes in the living cell will be discussed.
+3) Principles of catalysis with focus on chemistry of coenzymes and enzymes.
+We will also discuss the organic chemistry of biochemical processes within the living cell.

-Students who have successfully completed CHEM W 109C should be well prepared for subsequent college-level biochemistry courses.
-Because of a strong overlap between CHEM W 109C material and the new MCAT 2015 requirements, students completing this course are also in a strong position to tackle the “Chemical and Physical Foundations of Biological Systems” section of the new MCAT.
+Successful completion of CHEM W 109C prepares you well for college-level biochemistry courses.
+Because of a strong overlap between CHEM W 109C material and MCAT 2015 requirements, students completing this course are also in a strong position to tackle the “Chemical and Physical Foundations of Biological Systems” section of the MCAT.